SakuraAmy/SMTP-Client-Server/README.md

-# STMP Server/Client Project
+# STMP Client/Server Project

-“Create a multithreaded SMTP server and client that will communicate over the network.”
+â€œCreate a multithreaded SMTP server and client that will communicate over the network.â€

 ## Team
  - Amina Mahmood